kipr/KIPR-Update/README.md

 # KIPR-Update
+Repository for pulling updates for KIPR Controllers
+It contains files relevant to the software, as well as binaries of the software itself.
-Repository for pulling updates for KIPR Controllers This is pulled when you hit "Online Update" from the UI
+This is pulled when you hit "Online Update" from the UI

-This repository also contains the startup scripts that are called on boot to launch the program.
-Initilizing script is "zoobee_launcher.sh"

 ## Ethernet Instructions
 1) Plug the Wombat into an internet source with an Ethernet Cable ("the blue internet cable")